marianaballa/marianaballa.github.io/_posts/2021-06-02-creating-effective-documentation.md

 author: Mariana Balla
 link: https://marianaballa.com
 date: 2021-06-02
+excerpt: "Documentation is like cleaning your place: nobody enjoys creating it but once it's there everybody loves showing it off to the world!
+Not to mention that they both make your life easier[...]"
 images:
 tags:
 - Documentation
 - Communication
 - Community
 - Blogging

-excerpt:
-Documentation is like cleaning your place: nobody enjoys creating it but once it's there everybody loves showing it off to the world!
-Not to mention that they both make your life easier[…]

 ---